spatie/or-else/README.md

 ## Usage

 When implementing the `OrElse`-trait to a class, all methods of the class will have a `OrElse`-variant.
-That variant has an extra parameter that will be returned if the orginal function returns `null`.
+That variant has an extra parameter that will be returned if the original function returns `null` or `false`.

 Consider this simple class that implements the `orElse`-trait.